 Early adopters of Location-based marketing:

-Active check-in using tools like Foursquare, Gowalla and Whrrl etc, has been well known in the location-based industry for some time now, with time passing by the trend currently is more towards the passive use of location to share location-specific information to users.
+Active check-in using tools like Foursquare, Gowalla and Whrrl etc, has been well known in the location-based industry for some time now, the current trends are more about the passive use of location to share location-specific information to the end-users.

-Facebook and Twitter are now embracing and pushing users to tag updates basis their geographical location, Google news is now customized to your location as well.
+Facebook and Twitter are now embracing and pushing users to tag updates basis their geographical location, Google news is now customized to your location, any search with queries ending “near me” are few classic use cases of the same. “ice cream near me” for instance gives authrization to google to use your location and show most relevant search results in your proximity.

 6 Ways Location-based marketing is helping you do business better:

-- Better performance on Organic Search: Location-based marketing perform better in search engines rankings if your business is listed, Listing Properties on web portals such as Google Places, Yelp and Facebook etc. ensure better locational search rankings for you.
+- Better performance on Organic Search: Location-based marketing performs better in search engines rankings if your business is listed, Listing Properties on web portals such as Google Places, Yelp and Facebook etc. ensure better locational search rankings for you.
+Advertisers even have option to bid money to rank above local search results now.

 - The impulse to sales conversion: A prospect near to your store has more potential to convert into a buyer than a person at a distance.
 For instance, as a marketer, you might want to push an ad to a person who is near your umbrella store on a day it rained suddenly.
 Thus, Location-based marketing helps shorten the sales cycle from attracting to action.